yasirunilan/Algorithms/README.md

     git checkout -b mybranch
     ```

 6. Make your changes.
+   ##### Before you contribute, please see [CONTRIBUTION GUIDE](https://github.com/yasirunilan/Algorithms/blob/master/CONTRIBUTING.md)

-Then stage them and commit them.
+7. Then stage them and commit them.

     *A small description of your changes is must in the commit messages.*

-7. After you are done making changes, push the branch to your fork.
+8. After you are done making changes, push the branch to your fork.
     ```
     git push -u myfork mybranch
     ```
     The **-u** option is required only the first time you push the branch.
 	In case you have made multiple commits, you need to squash them into a single commit before pushing.

-13. Then create a PR from that branch using GitHub.
+9. Then create a PR from that branch using GitHub.
   *Add the issue number that you are addressing through your pull request along with describing what you did for the PR description.It will be eaasy to manage issues and PR's*

   Following format is good